 Common Garage Door Sizes

-Generally, there are three different garage door sizes to choose form:
+Generally, there are three different garage door sizes to choose from:

-Single garage doors come in three standard sizes: 10-by-7 feet, 9-by-7 feet and 8-by-7 feet.
-Standard 10 and nine-foot garage doors are suitable for standard homes and cars.
-For larger cars such as RVs and Bobtails, a double garage door is likely a better option.
-Eight-foot garages aren’t usually installed in new houses today but are readily available for older homes that have this size opening.
-Garages with doors smaller than eight feet can be used to house golf carts, riding lawnmowers and small tractors, but will require a custom fitting.
+Single Garage Doors: The three standard garage door sizes are 10-by-7 feet, 9-by-7 feet and 8-by-7 feet.
+Standard 10 and 9-foot garage doors are suitable for standard homes and cars.
+Eight-foot garages aren’t usually installed in new houses today but are readily available for older homes with this size opening.

-Large vehicles, work trucks, multi-car garages and garages with lots of storage space are best off with double garage doors.
-The standard sizes for double garage doors are 16-by-7 feet, 14-by-7 feet, and 12-by-7 feet.
+Double Garage Doors: The standard sizes for double garage doors are 16-by-7 feet, 14-by-7 feet and 12-by-7 feet.
 Clopay® garage doors also come in 15-foot, 15-foot 6 inches, and 18-foot door lengths.
+This makes them suitable for large vehicles, work trucks, multi-car garages and garages with lots of storage space.

 Contact Us Today for Garage Door Measurements

 Are you interested in fitting your home with new garage doors?
-Contact us today, and we can measure and install the perfect door for your garage.
+Contact us today and take advantage of our personalized services.

 I was very happy with the service I was provided.
 The gentleman, Jaime G., came and installed my new garage door opener and showed me how to use it.
 He was very thorough and left my garage looking cleaner than it was before he got there!